dravoh01/INFO212-Assignment-4/README.md

-##Car Rental Flask API##
+Car Rental Flask API

 This project implements a web-API for a car rental company using Flask and Neo4j.
 The functionalities include:

-Managing cars, customers, and employees (CRUD operations).
+- Managing cars, customers, and employees (CRUD operations).
-Booking, renting, and returning cars.
+- Booking, renting, and returning cars.
-Data stored in a Neo4j graph database.
+- Data stored in a Neo4j graph database.
-Setup Instructions:

-Clone the repository.
-Install dependencies: